bsplku/fingerprintFCdnn/README.md

 ## data/
 This directory includes the input tvFC data. \
-The subdirectory RS1 (or Day1) and RS2 (or Day2) indicate resting-state fMRI scans from the first and second visits, respectively.
+The subdirectories RS1 (or Day1) and RS2 (or Day2) indicate resting-state fMRI scans from the first and second visits, respectively.
 Each visit contains two runs with different phase encoding directions, i.e., right-to-left (RL) and left-to-right (LR).

 ## results_example/
 This directory contains example results. \